I cooked sinigang today. Not for nostalgia, but as a marker of contrast. Last year, I had a different structure. Now, I am engineering a new one.

 Transitions often feel like a collapse because old routines die before new ones form.

 But this is isn’t collapse.
-It is a renovation.
+It is renovation.

 The work now is simple: